Do Unions Shape Political Ideologies at Work?: Data Appendix

 \subsection{Union Election Data}

 \textbf{Data sources.}\quad We start by accessing data on NLRB union representation elections between 1961 and 2009 from the replication package of \cite{Knepper2020}.
 The data were originally compiled by \cite{Farber2016}.
-Then, we add data on elections between 2010 and 2018 from NLRB election reports available on https://www.nlrb.gov/reports/agency-performance/election-reports.
+Then, we add data on elections between 2010 and 2018 from NLRB election reports available \href{https://www.nlrb.gov/reports/agency-performance/election-reports}{here}.
 Together, our data cover the universe of union elections between 1961 and 2018 and includes information on vote counts, voting outcome, petition filing and election date, establishment name, address, and industry, as well as the name of the union organization.

-\textbf{Sample restrictions.}\quad Before matching campaign contributions, we impose the following restrictions on the sample of union elections: \begin{compactitem} \item We only consider elections where a union seeks to be certified and drop elections that stem from petitions of either employers or employees seeking to remove an existing union. \item We delete duplicate entries (multiple records of the same election). \item For multiple entries that reflect elections where more than one union were on the ballot or where different worker groups formed different bargaining units, we follow \cite{Frandsen2020} and retain only the entry with the largest union vote share. \item We further drop a few elections where the voting outcome (won or lost) is not consistent with the vote counts. \item Following the RDD literature on union elections, we restrict the sample to union elections where at least 20 votes were cast. \item We only keep the first union election in each establishment.
+\textbf{Sample restrictions.}\quad Before matching campaign contributions, we impose the following restrictions on the sample of union elections: \begin{compactitem} \item We only consider elections where a union seeks to be certified and drop elections that stem from petitions of either employers or employees seeking to remove an existing union. \item We delete duplicate entries (multiple records of the same election). \item For multiple entries that reflect elections where more than one union was on the ballot or where different worker groups formed different bargaining units, we follow \cite{Frandsen2020} and retain only the entry with the largest union vote share. \item We further drop a few elections where the voting outcome (won or lost) is not consistent with the vote counts. \item Following the RDD literature on union elections, we restrict the sample to union elections where at least 20 votes were cast. \item We only keep the first union election in each establishment.
 For this, we identify an establishment as a unique address or a unique combination of the standardized firm name and commuting zone.
 For a firm that has multiple establishments within the same commuting zone, we thus only consider the first election among these establishments. \item Finally, we only use elections held between 1985 and 2010 to be able to observe employee contributions for three election cycles before and after each union election. \end{compactitem} After these restrictions, we are left with 28,823 union elections.